hummingbird-project/hummingbird.codes/content/news/swift-jobs-1.0.md

 ## Durable

 We call swift-jobs durable, because it doesn't lose jobs if they fail, or servers crash.
 If you have a job that triggers a payment you cannot afford for that job to be missed or run twice.
-Jobs that continue to fail after their defined retry attemtps are stored separately.
+Jobs that fail will retry automatically but if a job continues to fail after their maximum retry attempts, they are stored separately for later execution.
 For instance if a service a job uses is offline the failed jobs will be stored and can be re-queued manually when the service is back online.

 Another situation where jobs can be lost is if a server running jobs crashes.
 Any jobs currently being processed will be orphaned and never completed.
 Swift-jobs provides a regularly scheduled job that will recognise jobs left in the processing state whose server is no longer running and re-queue them so they can be processed fully.